hm-lang/core/proposals/README.md

 greet(Noun: string); null
     print("Overwriting!")
 # it's not ok if we use `greet(Noun: string): null` when redefining, since that looks like
-# we're switching from writeable to readonly.
+# we're switching from writable to readonly.
 ```

 It needs to be clear what function overload is being redefined (i.e., having the same function signature),